Fleur:'So, we could supply you with 40,000 components per month, for a two-year period at a unit cost of $4.35 per component.'

 Bill:'Well, we were hoping for something around $3.40 per unit.
 Please bear in mind that we want to order nearly a million components, not a thousand.'

 Fleur:'$3.40 per unit.
 I am afraid that is out of the question.
 If we sold it to you at that price, we would be making loss on every unit sold.'

 Bill:'Well, we have received a quote from one of your competitors at $3.53 per unit.'

 Fleur:'I am afraid that we can't match that.
-But If I were you, I would be asking myself how can they sell the components at such a low price?
+But if I were you, I would be asking myself how can they sell the components at such a low price?
 I would say that they are sacrificing the quality of the component for price.
 But there may be some room for manoeuvre.
-If you were to increase your order to 50,000 components per months, then we could lower the unit cost to $4.15.'
+If you were to increase your order to 50,000 components per month, then we could lower the unit cost to $4.15.'

 Bill:'Well, could you meet us halfway?
 At $4 per unit?'

 Fleur:'If that's $4 per unit, 50,000 per month for 2 years.
 I think we can do that.'